The European Accessibility Act (EAA)

 What is the European Accessibility Act?

-The goal is to remove barriers created by divergent rules in different EU member states.
+The objective is to remove barriers created by divergent rules in different EU member states.
 This will make it easier for companies to operate across member states, foster innovation in the development of accessible technologies, and help ensure accessible products and services are more affordable and widely available.

 What does the EAA cover?